Alonei Abba

+The modern village was founded in 1948 on the site of the historical Arab village of Umm el Amad, later the German Protestant Colony of Waldheim.

 History

 Archaeological investigations indicate that this was an industrial agricultural processing area in the Hellenistic and Roman periods.
 Among the remains found are Roman-period industrial oil press and a winepress, in addition to a paved path from the same era.

 Ottoman era

 Umm al-Amed

 Umm al-'Amad was mentioned in the Ottoman defter for the year 1555–6, as Mezraa land, (that is, cultivated land), located in the Nahiya of Tabariyya of the Liwa of Safad.
 The land was designated as Ziamet land.
 In 1799 it appeared as a village Zebed on the Carte de l'Égypte (Description de l'Égypte) of Pierre Jacotin, and in the 1880s as Umm el Amed (ام العمد) on the PEF Survey of Palestine.
 The 1799 Jacotin map had not surveyed the area; it was drawn based on the notes of an inhabitant of Shefa-ʻAmr and some parts are incorrect.

-In 1859, the British consul Rogers stated that the population of Umm al-Amed was 100 souls, and the tillage was ten feddans.
+In 1859 the British consul Rogers stated that the population of Umm al-Amed was 100 and the tillage was ten feddans.
 In 1875 Victor Guérin found Umm al-Amed situated on a small plateau, surrounded by gardens.
 In spite of its name Umm al-Amed, which meant "The place with the columns", Guérin could find no columns.

-In 1881, the Palestine Exploration Fund's Survey of Western Palestine described it as standing in oak-woods on a hill-top.
+In 1881 the Palestine Exploration Fund's Survey of Western Palestine described it as standing in oak-woods on a hill-top.
 There was an ancient rock-cut sepulchre on the east side.
 A population list from about 1887 showed that Umm el Ahmad had about 55 inhabitants; all Muslims.